chrisjohntapp/misc_bash/README.md

   past:
     Scripts from the past.
 Probably crappy and of only historical interest.
   current:
     Scripts that might be of use currently.
-May use ../libs/*.
+May use ../libs/\*.

+Stuff to do:
+  Apply these standards across the board:
+    https:\/\/google.github.io\/styleguide\/shell.xml